zpawel/angular-egghead-exercises/README.md

  * find your components, install via bower and injects them directly into the `index.html` file (`grunt-wiredep`)

-When it comes to bootstrap component, should be injected only part of the CSS.
+From bootstrap component, should be injected only part of the CSS.
 Remember that, you can't manually modify `index.html` file.

 You start with ready `grunt serve` task (you can use it to start browser in live reload mode).